-Find out what careers are available in food, punition and agriculture.
-Your high school counselor of Extension staff can suggest some resources you might consult Your State Land Grant University can also provide information on the top place ment of graduates in various fields
+Find out what careers are available in food, nutrition and agriculture.
+Your high school counselor or Extension staff can suggest some resources you might consult.
+Your State Land-Grant University can also provide information on the job placement of graduates in various fields.

-Try to learn as much as you our about specific joss that might interest you.
-What do there was actually involve?
-Some jobs require you to work closely with other people, others per mit you to work mostly on your own.
-Gradente degrees an required for some jobs and are not required for others.
+Try to learn as much as you can about specific jobs that might interest you.
+What do these jobs actually involve?
+Some jobs require you to work closely with other people, others permit you to work mostly on your own.
+Graduate degrees are required for some jobs and are not required for others.

-2. Assess yourself bonestly.
-If you astiked chemistry and mathematics in high school, a career as a veter barian or a medical researcher's probably ar unrealistic goal byou enjoy giving 4-H damenstrations and being in front or en audience, a career in sales or public relations might be ideal.
+2. Assess yourself honestly.
+If you disliked chemistry and mathematics in high school, a career as a veterinarian or a medical researcher is probably an unrealistic goal.
+If you enjoy giving 4-H demonstrations and being in front of an audience, a career in sales or public relations might be ideal.

-3. Try to get some experience in the heid.
+3. Try to get some experience in the field.
 If you're considering a research-oriented career, you might seek a summer job as a lab assistant.
 Volunteering is another great way to get experience.
 By volunteering to work with a hospital or nursing home dietitian, for example, you can see for yourself whether this type of job is for you.